George W. Roberts

-George Washington Roberts (October 2, 1833 – December 31, 1862) was an American soldier who served as colonel and commanding officer of a Union Army brigade in the Army of the Cumberland during the American Civil War.
+George Washington Roberts (October 2, 1833 – December 31, 1862) was an American military officer who served as colonel and commanding officer of a Union Army brigade in the Army of the Cumberland during the American Civil War.
 Roberts was killed in action leading his troops to repel Confederate attacks at the Battle of Stones River in 1862.

 Early life

 Roberts was born on his family's farm in East Goshen Township, Pennsylvania.
 He was the eldest son of Pratt and Ann Wilson Roberts, of Welsh descent.
 He graduated with high honors from Yale University in 1857 and was a member of Delta Kappa Epsilon.
 He read law in West Chester under Joseph J. Lewis and gained admittance to the bar on January 8, 1858.
 He practiced law in West Chester until March 1, 1859, when he moved to Chicago and joined the law firm of E. S. Smith, where he swiftly developed a reputation for professional excellence.